nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ## \[Completed\] Reset all ingredients' levels feature

-tCheck allows the user to reset all the ingredient levels to zero.
-It helps the user to remove data that are no longer needed.
+tCheck allows the user to reset the ingredient's levels of all ingredient types to zero.
+It helps the user to remove some data that are no longer needed.
 The command is:

-* `i-reset-all` - Resets the ingredients' levels of all ingredients to zero.
+* `i-reset-all` - Resets the ingredients' levels of all ingredient types to zero.

 #### Implementation

 The completed reset all ingredients' levels mechanism is facilitated by `IngredientBook`.
-It implements `ReadOnlyIngredientBook` interface, which will allow the ingredients to be displayed in the user interface.
+It implements `ReadOnlyIngredientBook` interface, which will allow the ingredients to be displayed graphically in the user interface.
-Particularly, it implements the following operation:
+Particularly, it implements the following operations:

-  * `IngredientBook#setIngredient(originalIngredient, updatedIngredient)` — Replaces the original ingredient object with the updated ingredient object in the ingredient book.
+  * `IngredientBook#setIngredient(Ingredient target, Ingredient newAmount)` — Replaces the `target` ingredient by the ingredient `newAmount`.

-This operation is exposed in the `Model` interface as `Model#setIngredient(originalIngredient, updatedIngredient)`.

-It also implements the following operation:
-  * `Model#getFilteredIngredientList()` - Returns the list of ingredients in the `IngredientBook`.
+  * `IngredientBook#getIngredientList()` - Returns the list of ingredients recorded by the `IngredientBook`.

+These operations are exposed in the `Model` interface as `Model#setIngredient(Ingredient target, Ingredient newAmount)` and `Model#getFilteredIngredientList()` respectively.

-Given below is an example usage scenario and how the reset all ingredients' levels mechanism behaves at each step.
+Given below is an example usage scenario that shows how the reset all ingredients' levels mechanism behaves at each step.

 Step 1.
+The user, a store manager of the imaginary bubble tea brand, T-Sugar, launches tCheck for the very first time.
-The user launches the application.
-If the storage file for the ingredient book is empty, `IngredientBook` will be initialized with the six pre-defined ingredients, namely `Milk`, `Pearl`, `Boba`, `Black Tea`, `Green Tea` and `Brown Sugar`, with an amount of zero for all.
-If the storage file for the ingredient book is not empty, `IngredientBook` will read the
+The `IngredientBook` will be initialized with a `UniqueIngredientList` containing the six pre-defined ingredients, namely `Milk`, `Pearl`, `Boba`, `Black Tea` , `Green Tea` and `Brown Sugar`, with an amount of 0 for all ingredients.
-data from the storage file.

 Step 2.
-The user executes `i-reset-all` command to reset all ingredients' levels to zero.
-The `i-reset-all` command calls `Model#getFilteredIngredientList()`, which returns the list of ingredients in `IngredientBook`.
+The user executes `i-reset-all` to reset all ingredients' levels to zero.
+The `i-reset-all` command calls `Model#getFilteredIngredientList()`, which returns the list of ingredients recorded by `IngredientBook`.
 The `i-reset-all` command checks the list of ingredients to see whether all ingredients' levels are already at zero.
+Since all ingredients' levels are at zero as the user is using tCheck for the first time and the `IngredientBook` is just initialized in step 1, the user will be informed through a message that states all ingredients' levels are already at zero before the command is entered.

+Step 3.
+The user executes `i-set-default` to set the amounts of all ingredients to the default levels of the store, which are 50 L for liquids and 20 KG for solids.
+The `i-set-default` command calls `Model#setIngredientBook(ReadOnlyIngredientBook ingredientBook)`, causing the initial `IngredientBook` to be replaced by the `ingredientBook` with the amounts of ingredients equal to the ingredients' default levels.

+Step 4.
+The user now decides that he or she wants to reset all ingredients' levels to zero again, since actually the ingredients' levels are at zero rather than at default levels, and it was a mistake to set the amounts of all ingredients to their default levels.
+Thus, the user executes `i-reset-all` to reset all ingredients' levels to zero.
-If it is true, the user will be informed that all ingredient levels are already at zero.
-Otherwise, The `i-reset-all` command would call `IngredientBook#setIngredient(originalIngredient, updatedIngredient)` each time the command find an ingredient with a non-zero ingredient's level, which replaces the ingredient with a non-zero ingredient's level by a new ingredient object with the same ingredient name and a zero ingredient level.
+The `i-reset-all` command calls `Model#getFilteredIngredientList()`, which returns the list of ingredients recorded by the `IngredientBook`.
+The `i-reset-all` command checks the list of ingredients to see whether all ingredients' levels are already at zero.
+Since all ingredients' levels are not at zero as they are set to default levels, the `i-reset-all` command calls `Model#setIngredient(Ingredient target, Ingredient newAmount)` each time the command finds an ingredient with a non-zero ingredient's level, causing the ingredient, `target`, to be replaced by the ingredient `newAmount` with the same ingredient name and a zero ingredient's level.
+In this case, `Model#setIngredient(Ingredient target, Ingredient newAmount)` is called six times since all six ingredients have non-zero ingredient's levels.

-The following sequence diagram shows how the reset all ingredients' levels operation works, assuming that The `i-reset-all` command calls
- `IngredientBook#setIngredient(originalIngredient, updatedIngredient)` only once, which is when only one ingredient's level is not at zero.
+The following sequence diagram shows how the reset all ingredients' levels operation works, assuming that the `i-reset-all` command calls `Model#setIngredient(Ingredient target, Ingredient newAmount)` only once.
+This happens when only one ingredient's level is not at zero before `i-reset-all` is executed.
 ![Reset all Ingredients' Levels Sequence Diagram](images/IngredientResetAllSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `IngredientResetAllCommand` should